DFE-Digital/get-help-with-tech/app/views/devices_guidance/preparing_a_standard_windows_device.md

 This guidance is written with reference to standard Windows devices provided through the Get help with technology programme.
-It also applies to any new or refurbished devices a school or college has received through donations.
+It also applies to any [restricted DfE laptops and tablets you have reset](/guide-to-resetting-windows-laptops-and-tablets), and new or refurbished devices a school or college has received through donations.
 Further information on [erasing data from donated devices](https://www.ncsc.gov.uk/blog-post/erasing-data-from-donated-devices) is available from the National Cyber Security Centre.

 ## Re-image or factory reset the device